-357. Plaintiffs incorporate by reference all paragraphs as though fully set forth herein.358.
-This claim is brought by Plaintiffs on behalf of Alabama purchasers who are members of the Class.
+412. Plaintiffs incorporate by reference all paragraphs as though fully set forth herein.

+413. This claim is brought by Plaintiffs on behalf of Alabama purchasers who are members of the Class.

-359. Defendants intentionally concealed that the NOx reduction system in the Polluting BMW Vehicles turns off or is limited during normal driving conditions, that the Polluting BMW Vehicles had defective emission controls, emitted pollutants at a higher level than gasolinepowered vehicles, emitted pollutants higher than a reasonable consumer would expect in light of BMW's advertising campaign and the premium paid for the car, emitted high levels of pollutants such as NOx, and were non-compliant with EPA emission requirements, or Defendants acted with reckless disregard for the truth and denied Plaintiffs and the other Class members information that is highly relevant to their purchasing decision.
+414. Defendants intentionally omitted material facts concerning the NOx reduction system in the Polluting BMW Vehicles turns off or is limited during normal driving conditions, that the Polluting BMW Vehicles had defective emission controls, emitted pollutants at a higher level than gasoline-powered vehicles, emitted pollutants higher than a reasonable consumer would expect in light of BMW's advertising campaign and the premium paid for the car, emitted high levels of pollutants such as NOx, and were non-compliant with EPA emission requirements, had decreased fuel economy as a result of the emissions scheme, or Defendants acted with reckless disregard for the truth and denied Plaintiffs and the other Class members information that is highly relevant to their purchasing decision.

-360. BMW further affirmatively misrepresented to Plaintiffs in advertising and other forms of communication, including standard and uniform material provided with each car, that the Polluting BMW Vehicles it was selling had no significant defects, were low emission vehicles, complied with EPA regulations, and would perform and operate properly when driven in normal usage.
+415. BMW, with Bosch's knowledge and complicity, further affirmatively misrepresented to Plaintiffs in advertising and other forms of communication, including standard and uniform material provided with each car, that the Polluting BMW Vehicles it was selling had no significant defects, were low emission vehicles, complied with EPA regulations, and would perform and operate properly when driven in normal usage.

-362. The Polluting BMW Vehicles purchased or leased by Plaintiffs and the other Class members were, in fact, defective, emitting pollutants at a much higher rate than gasolinepowered vehicles and at a much higher rate than a reasonable consumer would expect in light of BMW's advertising campaign, non-EPA-compliant, and unreliable because the NOx reduction system in the Polluting BMW Vehicles turns off or is limited during normal driving conditions.
+417. The Polluting BMW Vehicles purchased or leased by Plaintiffs and the other Class members were, in fact, defective, emitting pollutants at a much higher rate than gasolinepowered vehicles and at a much higher rate than a reasonable consumer would expect in light of BMW's advertising campaign, non-EPA-compliant, and unreliable because the NOx reduction system in the Polluting BMW Vehicles turns off or is limited during normal driving conditions.

-363. Defendants had a duty to disclose that the NOx reduction system in the Polluting BMW Vehicles turns off or is limited during normal driving conditions and that these Polluting BMW Vehicles were defective, employed a "Defeat Device," emitted pollutants at a much higher rate than similar gasoline-powered vehicles, that the emissions far exceeded those expected by a reasonable consumer, were non-EPA-compliant and unreliable, because Plaintiffs and the other Class members relied on Defendants' material representations or omissions of fact that the Class Vehicles they were purchasing were reduced emission vehicles, efficient, and free from defects.
+418. Defendants had a duty to disclose that the NOx reduction system in the Polluting BMW Vehicles turns off or is limited during normal driving conditions and that these Polluting BMW Vehicles were defective, employed a "Defeat Device," emitted pollutants at a much higher rate than similar gasoline-powered vehicles, that the emissions far exceeded those expected by a reasonable consumer, were non-EPA-compliant and unreliable, because Plaintiffs and the other Class members relied on Defendants' material representations or omissions of fact that the Class Vehicles they were purchasing were reduced emission vehicles, efficient, and free from defects.

-364. As alleged in this Complaint, at all relevant times, BMW has held out the Class Vehicles to be reduced emissions and EPA-compliant.
-BMW disclosed certain details about the BMW Clean Diesel engine, but nonetheless, BMW intentionally failed to disclose the important facts that the NOx reduction system in the Polluting BMW Vehicles turns off or is limited during normal driving conditions and that the Polluting BMW Vehicles had defective emission controls, deploy a "Defeat Device," emitted higher levels of pollutants than expected by a reasonable consumer, emitted high levels of pollutants, and were non-compliant with EPA emissions requirements, making other disclosures about the emission system deceptive.
+419. As alleged in this Complaint, at all relevant times, BMW, with Bosch's knowledge and complicity, has held out the Class Vehicles to be reduced emissions and EPA-compliant.
+BMW disclosed certain details about the BMW Clean Diesel engine, but nonetheless, BMW, with Bosch's knowledge and complicity, intentionally failed to disclose the important facts that the NOx reduction system in the Polluting BMW Vehicles turns off or is limited during normal driving conditions and that the Polluting BMW Vehicles had defective emission controls, deploy a "Defeat Device," emitted higher levels of pollutants than expected by a reasonable consumer, emitted high levels of pollutants, and were non-compliant with EPA emissions requirements, making other disclosures about the emission system deceptive.

-365. The truth about the defective emission controls and Defendants' manipulations of those controls, high emissions, the "Defeat Device," and non-compliance with EPA emissions requirements was known only to Defendants; Plaintiffs and the Class members did not know of these facts and Defendants actively concealed these facts from Plaintiffs and Class members.
+420. The truth about the defective emission controls and Defendants' manipulations of those controls, high emissions, the "Defeat Device," and non-compliance with EPA emissions requirements was known only to Defendants; Plaintiffs and the Class members did not know of these facts and Defendants actively concealed these facts from Plaintiffs and Class members.